 Managing Your Waste

 Do you have hazardous waste?
-If you are struggling with hazardous waste determination, wondering if your waste is hazardous or what to do with it if it is, reach out to the professionals at Maine Labpack, Inc. We are a licensed hazardous waste transporter and offer customizable solutions to fit your disposal needs.
+If you are struggling with hazardous waste determination, wondering if your waste is hazardous or what to do with it, contact the professionals at Maine Labpack, Inc. We are a licensed hazardous waste transporter and offer customizable solutions for your disposal needs.

 Contact us to learn more about disposal options, management, and recycling.